code-distortion/backoff/README.md

 #### Jitter Callback

-Jitter callback lets you specify a callback that applies jitter to the delay.
+Jitter callback lets you specify a callback that applies jitter to the base-delay.

 Your callback is expected to return an `int` or `float` representing the updated delay.